Not only do union workers command more respect and have a voice on the job, they also get better wages and benefits.

 Nonunion workers without health insurance coverage

 Union workers average days of paid vacation

 (Sources: U.S. Department of Labor Statistics, Union Members in 2006, Jan.
 25, 2007; AFL-CIO.)

-Office and Professional Employees International Union was chartered in 1945 and with more than 104,000 members (representing 110,000 employees) strong, we’re one of the larger unions of the AFL-CIO.
-OPEIU has locals in every state, Puerto Rico and Canada.
+The Office and Professional Employees International Union was chartered in 1945 and, with more than 100,000 members, we’re one of the larger unions of the AFL-CIO.
+OPEIU has locals throughout the United States and Canada.